 As a precaution, it’s advised to perform some tests when you first set up their tank to check these parameters regularly.
 Once you are sure that everything is stable, you can start doing these tests less often.

 This species is exceptionally hardy and is not prone to any unique diseases.
 As freshwater fish, they are vulnerable to typical tank diseases.
 Ich, which presents as white spots, is a common one.
 It can be easily avoidable by always checking on your tank’s conditions and adding the proper medication to the water, but if left uncared, it can eventually kill your fish.

 The most common signs for you to notice your fish is not feeling well are:

 - Refusal to eat

 - Visible wounds or spots

-These eggs should hatch in 24 – 48 hours with the fry-free swimming around 24 hours later.
+These eggs should hatch in 24 – 48 hours, with the fry-free swimming around 24 hours later.
 They should be fed on an infusoria-grade food for the first few days.
-Until you noticed they got l large enough, try to feed them with microworm, Artemia nauplii, or suchlike.
+Until you notice they got l large enough, try to feed them with microform, Artemia nauplii, or suchlike.

 Ideal Tank Mates

-Odessa Barbs are very peaceful fish and they do prefer to stay in a community and to make sure that they coexist in harmony with their other mates, here are some of their best of friends :
+Odessa Barbs are very peaceful fish, and they do prefer to stay in a community and to make sure that they coexist in harmony with their other mates.
+Here are some of their best friends :

 - Powder Blue Tang